adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/IDEAS.md

 ## Inventory
 - Do characters have equipment?
 	- What equipment slots, if any?
+		- I would say start with just "armor" slot, and "weapon" slot, and then maybe add it to be chest, off-hand, etc
 	- Do characters have an inventory system for unequipped items?
+		-Brandon votes yes inventory, but not part of Min Val Product
 	- What does equipment provide?
 Simple bonuses to stats?
+		-Brandon votes again start with just simple adding dmg reduction, then adding bonuses to stats or skills, or even special effects.
+	- This is actually where I think it will be easiest to add lots late game, making more equipment is just adding its info
 ### A very basic equipment system idea:
 - Equipment provides a simple, flat bonus based on equipment type:
 	- Weapons determine base damage
 	- Armor determines damage reduction
 - Equipment automatically upgrades as "loot" is found or crafted.
 - This leaves open the opportunity to implement a proper inventory system
+- Brandon ( I love this as a MVP point)
 ## Quests
 - Very basic introductory quests to direct players in how to play the game.
 - Basic long-term goals with rewards (giving directed progression)
 - This  open the door for more interesting quest implementation later, which could introduce lore and stories.
+	- These seem more like when we have MVP out, maybe when we near MVP completion we should compile a list of things we wanna add, and then we can vote on an order, or maybe we can rotate taking turns picking a feature to add
 ## Activities
 - A system where the players decide what their character does over a period of time.
 - Lets players direct character progression.
 Examples: